bonitasoft/bonita-doc/md/event-handlers.md

 It means that:
 * Events handlers should never block, i.e. no network call, no I/O on the filesystem.
-* Events handlers should never throw exception, if it does, the related element execution will fail.
+* Events handlers should never throw exception, if it does, the related element execution will fail, meaning that the transaction is rolled back and the task (for instance) goes to the failed state, which is generally NOT what one wants.

 ::: warning
 In a cluster environment, Event handlers must be Serializable (implements Serializable and have all its fields serializable or transient) because they are shared with other nodes of the cluster.